 After reading about our foodie experiences in Hong Kong, you may find it hard to believe we did anything other than eat.
 Believe it or not, we did have time, between amazing meals, to discover the city.
 One of the things I was most interested in exploring was the vast array of Hong Kong markets.

-Luckily for us, many of Hong Kong’s most interesting markets, as least from a tourism perspective, are located close to each other on the Kowloon side of the city.
+Luckily for us, many of Hong Kong’s most exciting markets, at least from a tourism perspective, are located close to each other on the Kowloon side of the city.
 We decided to visit many of them in one market filled day.
 It went something like this:

-Neither of us are big clothing shoppers, however, it was fascinating to see the amount of goods available for sale at the Ladies Market.
-This market is a kilometer long stretch of Tung Choi Street, where you can find clothing, bags, tourist trinkets and the occasional food stall.
+Neither of us is a big clothing shopper.
+However, it was fascinating to see the number of goods available for sale at the Ladies Market.
+This market is a kilometre long stretch of Tung Choi Street, where you can find clothing, bags, tourist trinkets and the occasional food stall.
 If you are looking for cheap t-shirts, CDs or a ‘genuine copy watch,’ this is the place.
-We had a quick wander through, but found it to be fairly similar to markets in Europe, with the addition of the occasional durian fruit.
+We had a quick wander through but found it to be reasonably similar to markets in Europe, with the addition of the occasional durian fruit.

 Our next stop was the Goldfish Market, which is actually an area filled with shops selling aquarium fish.
 Hong Kong conforms to the South Chinese practice of grouping similar stores together, in one location, which seems odd to our Western eyes.
 For city-dwellers, it makes for one-stop shopping; great if you are looking for something specific.
 In this case, if you are interested in filling your aquarium, Tung Choi Street North is the place to go.